Serviceman generates and enables startup files on Linux, Mac, and Windows.

 How to see all services

-serviceman list --system
+serviceman list --system --all

-serviceman list --user
+serviceman list --agent --all

 serviceman-managed services: